Step 1: Application Process

 Step 2: Voucher Award

 The client is awarded the voucher by Enterprise Ireland.
-The client should then advise the researcher that the voucher has been granted.
+The client should then advise the researcher that the voucher has been granted, a copy of the Innovation Voucher to be emailed to the Researcher to prepare a separate IV Agreement.
 A voucher has a lifespan of 12 months from the date of issue and must be used in this timeframe.

 The scope of work to be carried out is then agreed between the researcher and the client.
 Work must be completed and reported to Enterprise Ireland before the end date of the Innovation Voucher.

-A contract outlining the terms and conditions of the project for both SETU Waterford and the client is required.
-WIT's standard Innovation Voucher Research Contract Agreement is prepared by the researcher, inserting the client's name, address, Innovation Voucher number, end date of the Innovation Voucher, and the workplan.
+A agreement outlining the terms and conditions, and Project Scope is issued by the researcher to the TTO and Client via DocuSign.
+SETU’s standard Innovation Voucher Agreement is prepared by the researcher, inserting the client's name, address, Innovation Voucher number, end date of the Innovation Voucher, and the workplan.
 This document is available from the Technology Transfer Office (TTO) via e-mail to [email protected]

 t: 051 845591